 If we are unable to place your child in a school setting for any reason, your application may be passed on as a Fair Access referral.

 If we are unable to offer a place at a higher preferred school, this means that the school is full in the relevant year group and your child's name will automatically be added to the waiting list(s).
 Any preferences ranked lower than the school offered are considered to be no longer required and will automatically be withdrawn.
 If you would like to change the order of your preferences after you have submitted your application, please write to firstname.lastname@example.org to let us know.

-Waiting lists are maintained in accordance with the oversubscription criteria published in our Guide to In Year Admissions, which will be published here by Friday 17 September 2021.
+Waiting lists are maintained in accordance with the oversubscription criteria published in our Guide to In Year Admissions.
 You can contact us at any time to find out your child’s position on a waiting list.

 If a vacancy becomes available and we are able to offer your child a place then we will write to you.